classic-terra/core/custom/gov/README.md

 #### Voting period

-Once a proposal reaches `luncMinDepositAmountBasedOnUusd`, it immediately enters `Voting period`.
+Once a proposal reaches `luncMinDepositAmountBasedOnUstc`, it immediately enters `Voting period`.
 We define `Voting period` as the interval between the moment the vote opens and the moment the vote closes. `Voting period` should always be shorter than `Unbonding period` to prevent double voting.
 The initial value of